Modeling of experimentally observed topological defects inside bulk polycrystals: Modeling of the observed orientation field

-The eigenwall field $S$ takes third-order tensors as field values and provides a discrete directional derivative of the orientation, in the direction of the normal, $n$, to the s-gb. $n$ is not constant for the curved s-gbs.
-It is evaluated by performing a cross product of the tangent vector along the s-gb (formed at any voxel center by joining it to the next center in the s-gb) with the unit vector perpendicular to the plane and then normalizing it to make it a unit vector.
-The $S$ field is then extracted by evaluating the normal `action' of $P$ on $n$ as
+\item The normal to the s-gb, $n$, is evaluated locally by performing a cross product of the tangent vector along the s-gb (formed by joining the two nodes of the element along the s-gb) with the unit vector perpendicular to the plane and then normalizing it to make it a unit vector. \item We interpolate the value of the $P$ field to the Gauss points using standard FEM shape functions.
+If the s-gb lies on a common edge of two elements, the Gauss point values of $P$ in the elements sharing this edge are reduced to half their original interpolated magnitude. \item Given $n$ and $P$ on the Gauss points, the $S$ field is then extracted by evaluating the normal `action' of $P$ on $n$ as

+where $h$ is the thickness of the interface, assumed here to be the resolution of the experimental data as discussed in Sec.~\ref{sec:expt}.

-We note that along an s-gb identified by the $|P|$ field, not all voxels are necessarily ``lighted up'' by a non-zero value of the $S$ field.
+We note that along an s-gb identified by the $|P|$ field, not all voxels are necessarily ``lighted up'' by a non-zero value of the $S$ field. \item With the $S$ field calculated on the Gauss points, the \textit{discrete} g.disclination density, $\mathit{\Pi}^{(d)}$ is defined at the center of each element.
+Recalling that $\mathit{\Pi} = \mbox{curl} \,S$ (and conducting the argument in 3-d for generality), for a pointwise orthornormal basis $(t_1, t_2, n)$, where $t_1, t_2$ are tangential to the interface, $\mathit{\Pi}^{(d)}$ is defined as